Sojourn probabilities in tubes and pathwise irreversibility for It\^o processes: Conclusions

 Besides discussing the technical difficulties and ambiguities arising from trying to define vanishing-radius limits of sojourn probabilities for systems with multiplicative noise, our work focuses on considering finite-radius tubes.
-From a mathematical perspective, instead of trying to introduce a probability \textit{density} on the space of all continuous functions, we evaluate the probability \textit{measure} induced on that space by Langevin dynamics.
-Because of this there is no need to consider any limiting procedures in our theory, and indeed it has been shown that for Langevin dynamics with multiplicative noise a probability density on the space of all continuous paths does not even exist \cite{durr_onsager-machlup_1978}.
+Our philosophy here is similar to that of a simplified version of our theory on additive noise \cite{kappler_stochastic_2020}.
+Namely, from a mathematical perspective, instead of trying to introduce a probability \textit{density} on the infinite-dimensional space of all continuous paths, we evaluate the probability \textit{measure} induced on that space by Langevin dynamics.
+Because of this we do not need to consider limiting procedures in our theory, and indeed it has been shown that for Langevin dynamics with multiplicative noise there is no canonical way of defining a probability density on the space of all continuous paths \cite{durr_onsager-machlup_1978}.

-From a physical point of view, considering the finite-radius tubular ensemble also makes sense.
-The probability to observe a given individual stochastic trajectory vanishes, so that it is not straightforward to quantify it in an experiment.
+From a physical point of view, considering the finite-radius tubular ensemble is also reasonable: The probability to observe a given individual trajectory vanishes, so that it is not straightforward to quantify it in an experiment.
 The probability to observe any stochastic trajectory of the finite-radius tubular ensemble is positive, and hence is directly accessible in experiment, simply by counting how many stochastic trajectories that started within the tube remain until a later time \cite{kappler_stochastic_2020}.
-Finite-radius tubes can thus be used to probe path-properties in experiment and simulation, and indeed for additive noise they have been used to infer both ratios of path probabilities \cite{gladrow_direct_2020} and the entropy production along individual paths \cite{kappler_irreversibility_2020}.
+Finite-radius tubes can thus be used to probe path-properties in experiment and simulation, and indeed for additive isotropic noise they have been used to infer both ratios of path probabilities \cite{gladrow_experimental_2021} and the entropy production along individual paths \cite{kappler_measurement_2022}.
+For multiplicative noise we infer finite-radius tube probabilities in the accompanying Ref.~\cite{accompanying_paper_short}.